AlfredoR-CSUF/Pygame-Dividing-Stepper/README.md

 - Next, you will want to create a fork of this repo so that you can organize your changes.
 You can do this by pressing the fork button in the top right corner.
 - Now, once you have made a **working state**, you can go into the *Pull Request* tab and create one from which you will be met with a guideline for your contribution description that you will be able to fill out accordingly.

+## Local Testing
+- Since this project is based on python and pygame those will be the only two requirements for this project.
+As such there is a quick documentation for the installation of [pygame](https://www.pygame.org/wiki/GettingStarted) and for [python](https://medium.com/co-learning-lounge/how-to-download-install-python-on-windows-2021-44a707994013)